-Dennis, who is blind and his colleagues from a DPO in Abucay, Cavite are consulting with the municipal doctor and health staff on how to improve accessibility features at the health centre. © CBM
+Dennis, who is blind and his colleagues from a DPO in Abucay, Cavite are consulting with the municipal doctor and health staff on how to improve accessibility features at the health centre. \odot CBM

 Two municipalities in the Philippines are showing how local government can work with people with disabilities to bring about big changes in inclusive health.
-In the coastal municipality of San Jose de Buenavista, Philippines,
+In the coastal municipality of San Jose de Buenavista, Philippines, government leaders are working with persons with disabilities, families, communities, and external disability non-governmental organisations (NGOs), including CBM, to ensure communities own their Community Based Rehabilitation (CBR) programmes.
 The Local Government Unit (LGU) has taken comprehensive action, in partnership with persons with disabilities and their representative organisations, to include persons with disabilities in a whole range of public services, including those in the field of health.
 To do this, it established a local committee on disability affairs which links the Municipal Development Council, a disabled people's organisation (DPO), family groups, health professionals and the business sector.
 Persons with disabilities and their families feed into the planning.

-Local Governments in the Philippines are embracing Community Based Rehabilitation to deliver inclusive health solutions to their communities.
+Local governments in the Philippines are embracing Community Based Rehabilitation to deliver inclusive health solutions to their communities.